tunbridgep/doom-simplesaving/README.md

 # Installation

 Release versions are ready to go from the [releases](https://github.com/tunbridgep/doom-simplesaving/releases) page.
-Simply download a release version and drag it onto gzdoom.exe to start playing
+Simply download a release version and drag it onto gzdoom.exe to start playing.

+**You will need to set your save hotkey in the Simple Saving options menu before this mod will work properly**

 # Building